-Tip for American Travelers: One vaccine that you will almost certainly require when traveling to Africa is Yellow Fever.
+Money saving tip: One vaccine that you will almost certainly require when traveling to Africa is Yellow Fever.
 Unfortunately, the shot is very expensive in the US and insurance generally won’t cover it.
 I called a travel clinic and was quoted about $200 for the vaccine.
 A trick you can use is to wait and get the shot abroad.
-Many airports have a small clinic where they can administer the vaccine for $5-$20.
-I did this at Lima airport in Peru.
+Some airports and land border crossings have a small clinic where they can administer the vaccine for $5-$20.
+I did this at Lima Airport in Peru.

 Africa is home to a multitude of dangerous parasites.
 Usually, these parasites are picked up by drinking or swimming in contaminated water.
-The most common parasite that travelers encounter is Bilharzia or schistosomiasis.
+One of the more common diseases that travelers encounter is Bilharzia or schistosomiasis.

 If you are infected with Bilharzia, common symptoms include cough, fever, stomach pain, and itchy skin.
 It can take as long as 6 weeks to start feeling symptoms after the parasites enter the body.
 If left untreated, Bilharzia can cause liver and kidney damage.

-To reduce the risk of being infected with a parasite, you should:
+To reduce the risk of being infected with a parasite while traveling in Africa, you should:

-- Only drink bottled water while traveling in Africa- Before opening the bottle, check to make sure that the bottle was sealed.
+- Only drink bottled water or filtered water while traveling in Africa- Before opening the bottle, check to make sure that the bottle was sealed.
 You can also bring a water filter and filter your own water.
 I like the Sawyer Mini.
 You can also boil water to kill parasites.

-- Before swimming in a body of water, you’ll want to research if the water is safe- Some parasites enter the body when water is accidentally swallowed while swimming.
+- Before swimming in a body of water, research if the water is safe- Some parasites enter the body when water is accidentally swallowed while swimming.
 Some can enter the body by digging through your skin.

-- Don’t stay in the water too long and shower off after swimming- If you do go swimming in contaminated water, try to stay in the water for less than 5 minutes or shower after getting out to reduce the risk of infection.
+- Don’t stay in the water too long and shower off after swimming- If you do decide to go swimming in potentially contaminated water, try to stay in the water for less than 5 minutes and shower off with clean water after getting out to reduce the risk of infection.